Q. Can I still volunteer even though I can’t make it to the Mandatory Volunteer Orientation?

 Q. Does GRL provide child care at camp?
 Can I bring my small child with me while I volunteer at camp?

 A. At the moment we do not have a system set up for child care on-site.
-Our ability to offer child care to volunteers is ever changing and please contact us if you are interested in coordinating these services.
 Bringing your child to camp with you is not ideal for a few reasons.
 We feel our workshop content is too mature for children under 12.
-We also feel that this is often distracting to campers and for the volunteers, who might not be as present at camp.
+It can also be distracting to campers and volunteers.
+We have not previously had the volunteer capacity to coordinate childcare.
+Please contact us if you are interested in coordinating childcare services.

 That said, we love and appreciate you moms!
 We want to support you in what ways we can.
 If childcare is a problem for you, please talk to a GRL board member and we will do what we can to help you out!